Electoral roll: New Zealand

 Electoral rolls have been used in New Zealand since the late nineteenth century, and some are available in public libraries for genealogical research.
 Traditionally, the Māori indigenous people have had separate electoral registration; electoral rolls for the Māori were introduced in 1948.
 In 1975 electors of Māori descent were given the choice of whether to register on the Maori or "general" electoral registers, a choice which allows those who wish for the former to vote for MPs from Māori electorates.

 Russia

 Electoral roll is formed from the population register and distributed to individual polling stations ten days before the voting.
 Corrections and additions to the roll are permitted both before and during the vote, via an in-person request at the polling station with a valid identity document (such as a passport with a record of registration within the precinct).
 Although most voters find themselves in the roll, a polling station typically has to process a few such requests.

 The total number of voters in the roll at the end of the voting is included into the official results of each polling station and is publicly available.

+Singapore

+The electoral roll, or "Registers Of Electors" is managed by the Elections Department Singapore, which was often published or updated months within the next revision of the boundaries changes and the date of the next election, in accordance with the Parliamentary Elections Act 1954(5).
+The revision is necessary for the role of Electoral Boundaries Review Committee, which evenly distribute the electorate across constituencies in each redistricting cycle, though it is not guaranteed that the constituency will have boundaries being affected.
+The electoral roll contains information of each elector about the eligibility, whether if the elector is currently residing in Singapore or at overseas, their identification number, and the code of the polling district based on their residence.
+As the constitution mandates compulsory voting, any electors who abstained their vote during election day (i.e. did not vote) will result in the elector's name being removed from the register and subject to electoral disqualification, and requires the name to be restored to reinstate the name back into the rolls.